These are the best places to eat in Las Vegas.

-- Park on Fremont (Downtown, American, 💰💰) – This was our favorite spot on Fremont street, where we stop by to scarf down the Philly Mac’n’cheesteak which perfectly mashes up to be the perfect comfort food (pictured below). (closed until March)
+- Park on Fremont (Downtown, American, 💰💰) – This was our favorite spot on Fremont street, where we stop by to scarf down the Philly Mac’n’cheesteak, which perfectly mashes up to be the perfect comfort food (pictured below).

 - Esther’s Kitchen (Italian, 💰💰) – You can’t make a best food in Las Vegas list without Esther’s Kitchen.
-All the pastas are amazing and the charcuterie and cheese board is so good.
+All the pastas are amazing.

-- Pizza Rock (Downtown, Pizza, 💰💰) – This is one of the best Vegas lunch spots.
-Tony Gemignani is a 12-time world pizza champion, and his Napoletana-style Margherita pizza actually won the World Pizza Cup in Naples, Italy.
+- Pizza Rock (Downtown, Pizza, 💰💰) – one of the best Vegas lunch spots.
+Tony Gemignani is a 12-time world pizza champion, and his Napoletana-style Margherita pizza won the World Pizza Cup in Naples, Italy.
 They only make 73 of them a day, so get there early.

-- District One (Chinatown, Asian Fusion, 💰💰) – They serve both traditional and elevated Vietnamese dishes, and are famous for their lobster pho and Instagram-worthy big bone soup.
+- District One (Chinatown, Asian Fusion, 💰💰) – They serve traditional and elevated Vietnamese dishes and are famous for their lobster pho and Instagram-worthy big bone soup.

-- Hobak (Chinatown, Korean, 💰💰) – This successful Korean BBQ chain recently opened up their first one outside of their homeland in Las Vegas and is already the best in town.
+- Hobak (Chinatown, Korean, 💰💰) – This successful Korean BBQ chain recently opened up its first one outside their homeland in Las Vegas and is already the best in town.
 The “Hobak Aged Short Ribs” makes a convincing argument.

 - China Mama (Chinatown, Chinese, 💰💰) – Try the Crispy Beef, Dry Pepper Chicken, and Beef Rolls.
-So good and our go-to during the holidays.
+It’s our go-to takeout during the holidays.

-- Oyster Bar @ Palace Station (Westside, Seafood, 💰💰) – Typically makes the list on all travel guides and definitely a must eat in Vegas.
-The combo pan roast is a creamy tomato stew with shrimp, lobster and crab, and the reason why the average wait for a seat is over an hour.
-They have them in a few other station casinos too and they are much less busy.
+- Oyster Bar @ Palace Station (Westside, Seafood, 💰💰) – Typically makes the list on all travel guides and is a must-eat in Vegas.
+The combo pan roast is a creamy tomato stew with shrimp, lobster, and crab, which is why the average wait for a seat is over an hour.
+They have them in a few other station casinos, too, and they are much less busy.

 - 20,000 Leagues Under the Sea (Westside, Pre Fixe, 💰💰💰💰) – One of the most unique dining experiences we’ve ever done.
 The food was spectacular, there was a tone of drinks, and the storytelling made it memorable.
 Check out our Instagram Reel here.